SHAIKHSHAHI/Coffee-Sales-Dashboards/README.md

 ## How to Use
-1. Download the dashboard file (`Sales_Analysis.pbix`) to explore the insights interactively.
+1. Download the dashboard file (https://github.com/SHAIKHSHAHI/Coffee-Sales-Dashboards/blob/ef0591abdc0a6e17c7fd2fad5c6691c89f7b9add/powerpowerdashboard1.png)
+ to explore the insights interactively.
-2. Review the SQL queries (`SQL_Queries.sql`) used for data preprocessing and analysis.
-3. Refer to the screenshots folder (`Screenshots/`) for a visual overview of the dashboard.
-4. Read the insights document (`Insights.md`) for a detailed explanation of findings.
+4. Read the insights section  for a detailed explanation of findings.

+## Conclusion
+The analysis of the sales data through the Power BI dashboard has provided valuable insights into the business's performance.
+By examining hourly sales, we identified key peak hours, revealing the most active times for customer purchases.
+Monthly sales trends highlighted significant revenue spikes during certain months, guiding future sales stratergies.
+Additionally, sales performance across different store locations uncovered disparities.
+This project demonstrates the power of data visualization in making informed, strategic business decisions.